MadejaJiri/CTS-TRADE-IT/README.md

 Run run_exe.bat

 ### Running the program (from source code)
 Before you run the source code, it's a good idea to create virtual environment for Python execution.
+Step by step below.

 #### Installation (Windows 10)